Arrested or detained overseas

 - arrange your bail or pay your fines

-The Australian Government seeks to extend to all its citizens, including dual nationals, the full range of consular assistance.
-However, under international law, countries are not obliged to recognise dual nationality.
-A country may not permit Australian consular assistance to be provided to an Australian citizen who, according to its own laws, it considers and treats as its own citizen.
-Additionally, a person might not be regarded as being an Australian if that person was not travelling on their Australian passport, which may also limit the Australian Government's ability to provide consular assistance.
+In addition, a country may not permit Australian consular assistance to be provided to an Australian citizen who, according to its own laws, it considers and treats as its own citizen.
+A foreign country might also not regard you as being Australian if you were not travelling on your Australian passport.
+Consular access may be denied and information relevant to your case may not be divulged.

-If you're an Australian detained overseas and you request consular assistance, an Australian consular officer will visit you as soon as possible after notification of your detention and once permission is received from the local authorities.
-Timing of this visit may depend on the severity of the charge, your location and consular staff resources.
+If you're an Australian detained overseas and you request consular assistance, an Australian consular officer will contact you as soon as possible after notification of your detention.

 When providing consular assistance to you when you're detained, consular officers will seek to ensure that you: